keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 ├── methods
 ```

-- `FCConfig`: [Specific configurations](../../../keypom-sdk/interfaces/FCConfig.md) for the FC Drop.
-- `methods`: A vector of all the functions to be called for each key use.

-In this example, only the `methods` parameter will be defined for the sake of simplicity.

 `methods` is a 2D array.
+For multi-use keys, each specific use can have a different set of methods that will be called.
 The outer array defines the vectors of functions to be called **per key use**.
 The inner array dictates the functions invoked on **each particular key use**.

+These methods are executed sequentially and not in parallel.
+As an example, a key with 3 uses can be seen:

+1. `nft_mint`
+2. `null`
+3. `create_account_advanced`, `setup`, `nft_mint`

+The first time the key is used, an NFT will be minted.
+The second use will simply advance the key and no method will be called.
+The third time the key is used, it will first call `create_account_advanced`.
+Once that's finished it will call the `setup` method and then finally `nft_mint`.

 For more information on the `methods` parameter, please see the [TypeDocs](../../../keypom-sdk/interfaces/Method.md)

-Each inner element of `methods` represents a function call and requires the following parameters:
+Each of these inner `methods` represents a function call and requires the following parameters:

 - `receiverId`: The contract receiving the function call.
 - `methodName`: The function to be called on the receiver contract.